G2PCraft/BedWars-old-/README.md

 # BedWars-old-
-This plugin from my old plugin doucmention.
+This plugin from my old plugin documention.

+## So this plugin have bugs and not finished.

+But if you want edit this plugin, you can edit :D